What is a hernia?

 A hernia can be caused by different things, but is typically a combination of muscle weakness and excessive strain.
 There are mechanical causes such as heavy lifting, bouts of coughing, a sharp blow to the abdomen, or poor posture.
 Other physical causes include obesity, constipation (and the resultant straining), pregnancy and smoking.

 For the majority of hernias (reducible and non-reducible), surgery is the only treatment option.
 The good news is that many hernias – particularly inguinal hernias – can be fixed with laparoscopic surgery, which is also known as ‘minimally invasive’ surgery.
-In this type of surgery, a tiny camera is inserted and, directed to the problem area.
+In this type of surgery, the surgeon will make a few small incisions, then they insert a tiny camera and tools and, directed to the area around the hernia.
 The defect is then repaired by pushing back the herniated tissue and repairing the weakened muscle.
-If you have a laparoscoprocy, you should expect to be able to return to work in a week or two.
+If you have a laparoscopy, you should expect to be able to return to work in a week or two.

 Some hernias require a more complicated procedure, in which the surgeon needs to cut a larger opening in the abdomen to reach the affected area.
 In some cases, a synthetic material (mesh) is placed over the weak muscle area to strengthen against future occurrences of hernia.

-If you think you may have a hernia, or have some of the warning signs that make you a likely candidate for one, it’s a good idea to get it checked out by a doctor.
+If you think you may have a hernia, or have some of the warning signs that make you a likely candidate for one, it’s a good idea to get it checked out by your GP.
 Untreated hernias may cause complications that are easily avoided with surgical correction.

 Further information and sources